milesj/interweave/website/docs/parser.md

 ## Disabling HTML

-The HTML parser cannot be disabled, however, a `noHtml` boolean prop can be passed to both the `Interweave` and `Markup` components.
+The HTML parser cannot be disabled, however, a `noHtml` boolean prop can be passed to both the `<Interweave />` and `<Markup />` components.
 This prop will mark all HTML elements as pass-through, simply rendering text nodes recursively, including matchers.

 If you want to strip user provided HTML, but allow HTML from matchers, use the `noHtmlExceptMatchers` prop instead.